mbari-org/Sharktopoda1/docs/requirements/Sharktopoda 2/UI.md

 ![Default](assets/Default.png)

-This window should be closed when any video window is open.
+This window should be closed/hidden when any video window is open.
 When all video windows are closed this window should be displayed.
 This is the same behavior as the [IINA video player](https://iina.io/).

 Both `Open ...` and `Open URL ...` are buttons.
 When clicked, or the corresponding key strokes occur they should trigger their open action.